 Make sure all results are finalized, then create and save a backup in the folder with your meet files.

 Email the following files to the EFSL Administrative Official as soon as possible.
 Delay in sending the required files will result in financial penalties against the team.
+Email your results to: results@efslswim.org.

 Meet Backup (unlocked)